Helen Frankenthaler Foundation Inc

 Key Takeaways for Grant Writers

-1. The FCI is your entry point: The Frankenthaler Climate Initiative is the only Foundation program with an open application process.
-Visual arts organizations should consider climate-related projects as a pathway to building a relationship with this funder.
+1. The FCI is your entry point: The Frankenthaler Climate Initiative is the only Foundation programme with an open application process.
+Visual arts organisations should consider climate-related projects as a pathway to building a relationship with this funder.

 2. General grants are invitation-only: Do not submit unsolicited proposals for general Foundation support.
 Focus instead on appropriate relationship-building strategies.

-3. Strong visual arts mission is essential: All Foundation funding prioritizes organizations where visual arts is central to mission and programming.
+3. Strong visual arts mission is essential: All Foundation funding prioritises organisations where visual arts is central to mission and programming.

 4. Budget discipline matters for FCI: FCI applications require strict adherence to budget guidelines—no overhead costs, limited administrative expenses, and clear project-specific spending.

-5. The Foundation thinks long-term: With the climate initiative extended through at least 2030 and plans building toward Frankenthaler's 2028 centennial, this is a funder investing in sustained relationships.
+5. The Foundation thinks long-term: With the climate initiative extended through at least 2030 and plans building towards Frankenthaler's 2028 centennial, this is a funder investing in sustained relationships.

 6. Social impact is part of their identity: The Foundation explicitly views social impact and arts philanthropy as complementary, making them receptive to projects addressing broader societal concerns through the arts.